MarinoLinic/NavalWars/README.md

 - learn promises
 - learn all React hooks
 - learn how to make a custom hook
+- learn getStaticProps
+- rewatch SSG/SSR/CSR
+- wtf is slug when talking about APIs
 - watch UI tutorial

 ## Project Information